meuryalos/blynk_jkbms_Ble/README.md

 This project is a modified version of [syssi/esphome-jk-bms](https://github.com/syssi/esphome-jk-bms/), rewritten for Arduino using NimBLE.

-Scan picture to clone the project widget for blynk legacy
+Scan picture to clone the project widget for blynk legacy here https://github.com/meuryalos/blynk_jkbms_Ble/blob/main/clone_433363061.png

 ## Features
 *   **Real-time Monitoring**: